oktadev/okta-blog/_source/_posts/2021-01-27-okta-ansible.md

 Optionally, review the `asa-playbook.yml` contents.

-The playbook installs the Okta ASA server agent binaires.
+The playbook installs the Okta ASA server agent binaries.
 It supports multiple Linux distros using the server distro family to identify the ideal installation tasks:

 ```yaml
   tasks: